The End (The X-Files): Casting and filming

 The episode introduced two new characters in Gibson Praise, played by Jeff Gulka, and Diana Fowley, portrayed by Mimi Rogers.
 Kim Manners later said of Gulka, "There was something about that kid's personality that really came off on screen.
 He really exuded an intelligence that was pretty special.
 Chris saw what Bob Goodwin did with him and he knew that this kid was a special storytelling tool for the chronicle of the X-Files".
 Chris Carter said that Fowley "was a character you were destined to hate because she was a competitor for Mulder's affection with Scully".
 Gillian Anderson said, "She didn't make it easy on Scully.
 I think she was aware of her effect on Mulder and on the situation."

 This episode was the last to be filmed in Vancouver, British Columbia, Canada until the show's tenth season in 2015.
 The show moved to Los Angeles for its sixth through ninth seasons, a move influenced in part by David Duchovny's desire to be closer to his wife.
 The audience at the chess match was made up of local fans as a way of saying thanks to the city for hosting production during its first five years.
 The chess match was filmed at Rogers Arena—then known as GM Place—then the home of the Vancouver Canucks as well as the Vancouver Grizzlies.
 While the producers expected five thousand people to show up, twelve thousand appeared.
-During breaks between shooting, actors Duchovny and Anderson answered questions for the audience and over thousands of dollars worth of equipment was raffled off.
+During breaks between shooting, actors Duchovny and Anderson answered questions for the audience and thousands of dollars' worth of equipment was raffled off.
 In order to properly send off the Vancouver crew, Chris Carter personally directed the second unit filming for this episode.